hunghuynh1110/Alzheimers-MRI-ConvNext/README.md

 ### ConvNeXtBlock Components

-Our model employs a custom reimplementation of the ConvNeXt architecture, built from scatch and tweaked to better suit the characteristics of the ADNI dataset.
+Our model employs a custom reimplementation of the ConvNeXt architecture, built from scratch and tweaked to better suit the characteristics of the ADNI dataset.
 At the core of this design is the ConvNeXtBlock, which integrates several key components inspired by both convolutional and transformer-based architectures.
 The ConvNeXt Block architecture is shown in [Figure 1](#convnext-block).

 <a id="convnext-block"></a>